 Who we are

-Tansi welcome to the High Prairie & District Museum.
-We invite you to explore into the history of High Prairie and the area of Big Lakes County.
+Tansi, Welcome, to the High Prairie & District Museum.
+We invite you to explore the history of High Prairie and the area of Big Lakes County.

-Our ever growing museum continues to learn and grow and we are committed to providing an inclusive space to share these stories.
+Our ever growing museum continues to learn and expand and we are committed to providing an inclusive space to share these stories.
 The museum strives to share the stories and artifacts from the actual town site of High Prairie, the Treaty 8 Nations of Sucker Creek, Driftpile, Utikuma, Kapawe'no, Pakashan and Swan River as well as the East Prairie, Peavine and Gift Lake Metis Settlements.
-With our temporary exhibits and events to our permanent collections we are positive you will leave here with new found knowledge.
+With our temporary exhibits and events, to our permanent collections. we are positive you will leave here with new found knowledge.

-Many people have donated their time, stories and artifacts to the museum and we thank them for their contributions to for the future generations to learn from.
+Many people have donated their time, stories and artifacts to the museum and we thank them for their contributions for future generations to learn from.

-photo: The sawmill during the flood of May 4,m 1948.
+Photo: The sawmill during the flood of May 4, 1948.
 It was owned at the time by Dorothy Cook.